Skip to main content

 This year marks the 10th anniversary of the Truth and Reconciliation Commission’s Final Report, a significant milestone in acknowledging the legacy of the residential school system and advancing reconciliation.

-The day features two panel discussions:
+The day features two panel discussions and a keynote talk:

 Schedule

-10:30am - 12:30pm Residential Schools: History, Research, and Settler-Colonial Legacies
+Residential Schools: History, Research, and Settler-Colonial Legacies

 12:30pm - 1:30pm Break

-1:30pm - 2:30pm
+1:30pm - 3:00pm

 Lived Experiences and Intergenerational Impacts

-In Residential Schools: History, Research, and Settler-Colonial Legacies, panelists will share insights from their ongoing research and teaching projects to outline the history of residential schools in Canada.
-The discussion will include the role of religious institutions such as the Grey Nuns and the Jesuits, and their involvement in the Canadian Residential School system.
+In Residential Schools: History, Research, and Settler-Colonial Legacies, panelists will share insights from Concordia based research and teaching projects related to the history of residential schools.
+The discussion will foreground the involvement of religious institutions such as the Grey Nuns and the Jesuits in the Canadian residential school system.
+Panelists will address the ongoing impact of these troubling legacies, especially given the presence on campus of buildings and histories connected to these institutions.

-In Lived Experiences and Intergenerational Impacts, panelists will explore the ongoing intergenerational impacts of the residential school system and will speak to their connections to this history and share perspectives on the lived experiences of First Nations, Inuit, and MĂ©tis Peoples today.
+In Lived Experiences and Intergenerational Impacts, panelists will explore the ongoing intergenerational impacts of the residential school system and will speak to their connections to this history and share perspectives on the lived experiences of First Nations, Inuit, and Métis Peoples today.

 How can you participate?
 Join us in person or online by registering for the Zoom Meeting or watching live on YouTube.